Pre – Ramble – I Mean Amble.

 These relatively new technologies in digital printing are certainly a cost effective, and an easy way for: digital, traditional and iPad artists, and photographers, to print and sell their “original” digital artwork, and also “reproductions” of any works on paper or canvas.

-3/ About Prints I Do Myself, and my Art in General – updated January 2019.
+3/ About the Prints I Make Myself: the Printer, Processes, and Paper – updated 2019.

-When I outsource my art for printing, I always keep a close eye on the overall quality of the prints.
+When I outsource my art for printing, I keep a close eye on the overall quality of the prints.
 It was not an uncommon practice over the centuries, for artists to work closely with a professional Printer.
-And I don’t see that it detracts from the intrinsic value of my art print (though others may dispute that).
+I don’t see that it detracts from the intrinsic value of my art print.

 Before purchasing an inkjet printer, I considered what makes a good quality art print.
 Some of which I’ve already mentioned.